sreyahsri/healthcare-services/README.md

 ### Deployment

-To deploy the application, you can use platforms like Netlify.
+To deploy the application, you can use platforms like GitHub Pages.

-Here is the link:

 ### Usage